EvansPie/EPDeckView/README.md

 Clone this repo and manually add the source files to project.

 ### CocoaPods
-If you are using [CocoaPods](https://cocoapods.org) just add to your podfile:`pod 'EPDeckView', '~> 0.1.0'`
+If you are using [CocoaPods](https://cocoapods.org) just add in your podfile:

+`pod 'EPDeckView', '~> 0.1.0'`

 ## Usage
-1.)
-Create a new view inheriting `EPDeckView` and add it on your view.
+1) Create a new view inheriting `EPDeckView` and add it on your view.

-2.)
-Conform to `EPDeckViewDataSource` & `EPDeckViewDelegate` as you would with a `UITableView`.
+2) Conform to `EPDeckViewDataSource` & `EPDeckViewDelegate` as you would with a `UITableView`.

-3.)
-Return the number of cards that you wish to add in the data source function `numberOfCardsInDeckView(_:)`.
+3) Return the number of cards that you wish to add in the data source function

+`func numberOfCardsInDeckView(deckView: EPDeckView) -> Int {
+return 6
+}`

-4.)
-Create & return each card of the deck with `deckView(_:cardViewAtIndexPath:`.
+4) Create & return each card of the deck with `deckView(_:cardViewAtIndexPath:)`.

-5.)
-Modify the animation of the deck and the card being dragged by creating a `EPDeckViewAnimationManager` and setting it in `EPDeckView`.
+5) Modify the animation of the deck and the card being dragged by creating a `EPDeckViewAnimationManager` and setting it in `EPDeckView`.
 If you don't create a custom `EPDeckViewAnimationManager` then the default animation values will be applied.

-6.)
-To add the functionality to throw the cards left/right on your custom view's buttons, simply return the buttons of each card in the delegate functions `deckView(_:rightButtonForCardAtIndex:)` and `deckView(_:leftButtonForCardAtIndex:)`.
+6) To add the functionality to throw the cards left/right on your custom view's buttons, simply return the buttons of each card in the delegate functions `deckView(_:rightButtonForCardAtIndex:)` and `deckView(_:leftButtonForCardAtIndex:)`.

-7.)
-Monitor the card's movement with the delegate function `deckView(_:cardAtIndex:movedToDirection:)` and the card's button tap with `deckView(_:didTapLeftButtonAtIndex:)` or `deckView(_:didTapRightButtonAtIndex:)`.
+7) Monitor the card's movement with the delegate function `deckView(_:cardAtIndex:movedToDirection:)` and the card's button tap with `deckView(_:didTapLeftButtonAtIndex:)` or `deckView(_:didTapRightButtonAtIndex:)`.

 ## Author